almibe/ligature-specification/wander.md

 Currently, Wander doesn't really support many operators.
 It's basically just the = used in let statements.
 This might change but for now I'm trying to avoid them.
+This means that everywhere in a normal C-style language you'd use an operator in Wander you call a function.

+`1 + 2`

+`add(1 2)`

 ### Boolean Functions